VyTrox/MCSS-Website/doc/sprint2/system_design.md

 **Class name: footer**
 Parent class: React.Component
 Responsibilities:
-- Footer section of the website and it contains description and siderbar(social link of MCSS).
+- Footer section of the website, it is available at the bottom of every page of the MCSS website.
+Mainly serves as a quick way to get to other social platforms that the MCSS is active on.
+An icon is shown besides for easy identification and easier navigation.

 Collaborators:
 - Zechuan Liu
+- Alex Quach

 **Class name: siderbar**
 Parent class: React.Component